openframeworks/ofSite/documentation/math/ofVec2f.markdown

 if they are not of unit length you will have scaling as part of the mapping.

-Returns: A new ofVec2f calculated by copying this vector and then mapping from its default coordinate system -- origin (0,0), X direction (1,0), Y direction (0,1) -- to a new coordinate system defined with origin at origin, X direction vx, and Y direction vy.
+**Returns**: A new ofVec2f calculated by copying this vector and then mapping from its default coordinate system -- origin (0,0), X direction (1,0), Y direction (0,1) -- to a new coordinate system defined with origin at origin, X direction vx, and Y direction vy.